Bearnie-H/libcrypto/README.md

 in this library.
 The only guarantee is that the ciphers as implemented are algorithmically correct for both the block operations, and the multi-block mode of operation functionality.
-Addressing these modes of attack typically involves reframing the algorithms in terms of pre-computed lookup tables and esoteric-looking branchless code.
+Addressing these modes of attack typically involves re-framing the algorithms in terms of pre-computed lookup tables and esoteric-looking branch-free code.
 These have the great benefit of removing avenues of attack, but at the cost of obfuscating the connection between source code and the underlying mathematics.